FlorentFlament/RetroDevEm/README.md

 ## Todo

 - Order new board version;
-- Fix bogus signal sent to Atari when Raspberry Pi is off;
-- Implement auto-fire;
+- Configure RPI GPIO pins to pull-down input by default;
 - CLI options for scale and device selection;
 - Write blog article about the project.
+- Implement auto-fire;

 ## Links